Jananichandiran/M1_Game_knots_crosses/Miniproject/1_Requirements/README.md

   Knots and crosses is a two-player game in which the objectives is to takes turns and mark the correct spaces with Xs and Os in 3*3 grid.The player is considered as winner when they place three of their marks in a row of horizontal,vertical or diagonal.
 ## Features
-  - simple and user friendly.
+- simple and user-friendly.
 - children from age 3 and above can play.
 - improves spatial ability.

 ## State of Art

 - In 1558 Started as a pen and paper game in Roman Empire.
 - In 1952 Noughts and Crosses was developed by British computer scientist Sandy Douglas for the EDSAC computer at the University of Cambridge,became one of the first known video games.Its cost is $5.
 - After Digitalisation, this game is almost free for everyone on multiple mediums and can play it in internet just buy searching it.

 ## research
   - [knots and crosses](https://en.wikipedia.org/wiki/Tic-tac-toe)